tokyo-indies/tokyoindies.com/content/en/faq.md

 Entry is cash only, but the bar accepts IC cards and other payment methods.

+## Is it possible to leave and re-enter the event?

+If you leave and re-enter the venue, you will be charged for entry again.
+That said, it is no problem to enter or leave at any point during the event.

+## Is food available at the venue?

+The venue usually doesn't serve any food, so it's recommended you eat before coming.

 -----

 The following questions are related to giving presentations.